The tamarind: Origin

 Native to tropical Africa, the tamarind is extensively cultivated in tropical areas of the world.
 This leguminous tree was introduced into India for such a long time, that’s why it has often been reported as indigenous.

-In Guadeloupe, the tamarind is called “Seaside Tamarind” because you find the tamarind tree along volcanic sandy beaches.
-This tall tree is a long-lived, medium growth, bushy tree which attains a maximum crown height of 12 to 18 metres (40 to 60 feet).
-The tamarind tree can withstand drought conditions quite well and is highly wind-resistant with strong, supple branches.
+In Guadeloupe Archipelago, the tamarind is called “Seaside Tamarind”.
+This name comes from the fact that tamarind trees are located along volcanic sandy beaches.
+This tall tree is a long-lived, medium growth, bushy tree that can attain a maximum crown height of 12 to 18 metres.
+The tamarind tree can withstand drought conditions quite well and is highly wind-resistant because of its strong branches.
 The tree is a beautiful spreading crown that casts a light shade.

-The tamarind fruit is a brown, curved pod between 3 and 8 inch long containing from 3 to 12 large, flat, glossy, black seeds and an acidulous pulp.
+The tamarind fruit is a brown, curved pod between 8 to 20 centimetres long containing from 3 to 12 large, flat, glossy, black seeds and an acidulous pulp.
 When still slightly unripe, it has a very sharp, sour taste with a high level of acidity.
-When fully ripe, the shells are brittle and easily broken and the pulp dehydrates to a sticky paste.
+When fully ripe, the shells are brittle and can be easily broken while the pulp dehydrates to a sticky paste.
 The pulp has a pleasing sweet/sour flavour and is high in both acid and sugar.
-It is also rich in vitamin B and high in calcium.